ruan-xian/swamp/README.txt

 If you want to manually compile Swamp LLVM to C-linked Swamp, check the contents of compile_swamp.sh.

+Finally, for a great language demo, check out test-map.swamp in our test cases!

 Files:
 	ast.ml										abstract syntax tree definition
 	autotest.sh									automated testing script